abhishekaxl/headlessEcommerce/docs/01-requirements-breakdown.md

 **So that** my order can be delivered

 **Acceptance Criteria:**
-- [ ] Shipping address form हो
+- [ ] Shipping address form should be implemented
-- [ ] Required fields validate हों (name, street, city, state, zip, country, phone)
+- [ ] Required fields validate should be (name, street, city, state, zip, country, phone)
-- [ ] Address validation हो (optional, Phase 2)
+- [ ] Address validation should be (optional, Phase 2)
-- [ ] Country selection पर state/province options update हों
+- [ ] Country selection on state/province options update should be available
-- [ ] Form errors clearly display हों
+- [ ] Form errors clearly display should be available
-- [ ] Address save option हो (logged-in users के लिए)
+- [ ] Address save option should be (logged-in users for)

 #### Story 4.3: Billing Address Collection
 **As a** shopper